A sojourn-based approach to semi-Markov Reinforcement Learning: A sojourn-based approach on semi-Markov decision processes with finite horizion

 If we consider a policy $\pi \in F^N$ such that $a=\pi_n(x,t)$, then we can rewrite the previous definition as

 Moreover, for any $f \in F$ and $n \le N-1$, let us define the operator $\cT_{n,f}$ acting on functions $v:\widetilde{E} \to \R$ as, for any $(x,t) \in \widetilde{E}$,

 We can use the latter operator to state a Reward Iteration Theorem.
 It follows from \cite[Theorem $2.3.4$]{bauerle2011markov} arguing with $(X,\gamma)$ as a Markov decision process.
-However, for completeness, we give here the proof. \begin{thm} Let $\pi \in F^N$ be a policy.
-Then: \begin{itemize} \item[(i)] It holds for any $(x,t) \in \widetilde{E}$; \item[(ii)] It holds for any $(x,t) \in \widetilde{E}$ and any $n=0,\dots,N-1$; \item[(iii)] It holds for any $(x,t) \in \widetilde{E}$ and any $n=0,\dots,N-1$. \end{itemize} \end{thm} \begin{proof} Let us observe that property (i) follows from the definition of $V_{n,\pi}$ while property (iii) is clearly implied by (ii).
+However, for completeness, we give here the proof. \begin{theorem} Let $\pi \in F^N$ be a policy.
+Then: \begin{itemize} \item[(i)] It holds for any $(x,t) \in \widetilde{E}$; \item[(ii)] It holds for any $(x,t) \in \widetilde{E}$ and any $n=0,\dots,N-1$; \item[(iii)] It holds for any $(x,t) \in \widetilde{E}$ and any $n=0,\dots,N-1$. \end{itemize} \end{theorem} \begin{proof} Let us observe that property (i) follows from the definition of $V_{n,\pi}$ while property (iii) is clearly implied by (ii) and (i).
 Hence, we only have to prove property (ii).
 To do this, consider $n=0,\dots,N-1$, $(x,t) \in \widetilde{E}$ and evaluate $V_{n,\pi}(x,t)$.
 We have

 where we also used the properties of the conditional expectation.
 By the Doob-Dynkin lemma we know that there exists a function $f:\widetilde{E} \to \R$ such that

 We can evaluate $f$, for any $(x,t) \in \widetilde{E}$, as follows: